 Check out this post to get the tips your need to get started from a mom with years of experience homeschooling.
 You can listen to the episode using the player above or check out the post below to learn more from Nikki about homeschooling.

-On today’s episode, I have Nikki from Life Lovely Choas.
-She is a mother of four and has come to share her best tips for homeschooling little ones.
+Nikki is a mother of four and has come to share her best tips for homeschooling.

 Nikki never really thought she would be homeschooling her kids.
 Homeschooling became an option after her son was having a difficult time in school.

-When Nikki asked to have her son held back and was denied, that is when she began to explore her options.
+When Nikki asked to have her son held back and was denied, she began to explore her options.

-What really pushed her to homeschool her kids was when her daughter, who as in 2nd grade at the time, was bullied and attacked by another kid at school.
+What really pushed her to homeschool her kids was when her daughter, who, as in 2nd grade at the time, was bullied and attacked by another kid.

-Nikki has been homeschooling for 4 years now and has experience on how to make it all work.
+Nikki has been homeschooling for 4 years now and has experience in how to make it all work.